aixcc-public/crs-sandbox/README.md

 The process for creating the PAT is outlined under [GitHub Personal Access Token](#github-personal-access-token).

-Teams will be able to log into their vcluster at [https://vcluster-platform.aixcc.tech/login](https://vcluster-platform.aixcc.tech/login)
+Teams will be able to log into their vCluster at [https://vcluster-platform.aixcc.tech/login](https://vcluster-platform.aixcc.tech/login)

 During competition, CRSs may only submit a single working vulnerability discovery on any single commit, and must use that issued CPV UUID for any generated patches.
 Any further VDSs will be